ARE YOU THINKING OF STAYING AT CITIZENM ROTTERDAM?

 Although the choice was limited it was of good quality and plentiful.
 There was freshly squeezed orange juice and barista coffee.
 For me, these are quality markers for a hotel breakfast.

-Eggs and bacon were available, although not freshly cooked.
+Eggs and bacon were available.
 The buffet area also included smoked salmon, Dutch cheeses, artisan bread, yoghurts, fruit and warm pastries.

 The public area